 And don’t be a stranger!
 Once they’ve become acclimated to the position, keep checking in with them on a regular basis to see how they are doing and whether they need anything.
 Providing personal attention makes employees feel needed and appreciated, and that is one of the biggest keys to retaining them.

 Offer Employee Benefits

-Money is always tight, but offering benefits and competitive wages has been shown to be a surefire way to decrease turnover.
+Money is always tight, but offering benefits and competitive wages have been shown to be a surefire way to decrease turnover.